 Qwilr

-I jumped between Proposify and Qwilr for a while, they are similar but have different features so I was torn where to go.
-But once I settled on Qwilr I knew I had made the right personal choice.
-I connected this with HubSpot and started to use this for my presentations and quotes.
+I jumped between Proposify and Qwilr for a while.
+They are similar but have different features, so I was torn about where to go.
+But once I settled on Qwilr, I knew I had made the right personal choice.
+I connected this with HubSpot and started to use it for my presentations and quotes.

-Yep, duplicating what can be done in HubSpot, but then I’m a low-code kind of guy and Qwilr is designed to be easy to create.
+Yep, duplicate what can be done in HubSpot, but then I’m a low-code guy, and Qwilr is designed to be easy to create.

-So we designed standardised presentation templates based upon the regular issues we come across and brought our company branding into the design style and away we went.
-We have a baseline marketing presentation, sales presentation and a website CMS presentation.
+So we designed standardised presentation templates based on the regular issues we encountered and brought our company branding into the design style, and away we went.
+We have a baseline marketing presentation, a sales presentation and a website CMS presentation.
 We keep it simple, on-brand and easy to access.
-And as the prospect can accept the presentation in Qwilr, we know quickly when it's been viewed and accepted.
+As the prospect can accept the presentation in Qwilr, we know quickly when it's been viewed and accepted.

-It’s the consistency and ability for the whole team to use the platform and have standardised approaches to sales and presentations which form part of the overall standardised sales process we designed for BIAS.
+It’s the consistency and ability of the whole team to use the platform and have standardised approaches to sales and presentations that form part of the overall standardised sales process we designed for BIAS.

 So there it is.
-My 8 powerful b2b sales tools for 2021 are based on a tech stack that is seamlessly integrated for sales success.
+My eight powerful b2b sales tools for 2021 are based on a tech stack that is seamlessly integrated for sales success.

-What are you doing for 2021? and are you going to make it easier for your sales team to succeed? spending less time on non-revenue generating tasks and more time on productive sales activity.
+What are you doing for 2021?
+And will you make it easier for your sales team to succeed?
+Spending less time on non-revenue generating tasks and more time on productive sales activity.

-For more help and guidance around technology consulting and standardisation of your sales process contact BIAS today.
+Contact BIAS today for more help and guidance around technology consulting and standardisation of your sales process.